Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load

 \subsection{Results}

-Model calibration was first performed with all possible load paths with an initial load step along Axis A for a total of 16 calibrations with pre-determined load paths.
-For ease of reading, A is used to denote a load step along Axis A (horizontal direction) and B for a load step along the Y axis (vertical direction).
+Model calibration was first performed with all possible load paths with an initial load step along the X axis for a total of 16 calibrations with pre-determined load paths.
+For ease of reading, A is used to denote a load step along the X axis (horizontal direction) and B for a load step along the Y axis (vertical direction).
 Table~\ref{Tab: static results} reports the expected values, $\mathbb{E}_{\pars \given \data, \des}$, marginal variances, $\mathbb{V}_{\pars \given \data, \des}$ and 95\% credible intervals (CI) for parameter vector $\pars = [\sigma_y, A, n, a]$ for all 16 calibrations, with $\sigma_y$ and $A$ being reported in units of ksi.
 The marginal variance is the variance (or uncertainty) of one variable when looked at in isolation, without consideration of the others, and the 95\%~CI is the interval in which the parameter has a 95\% probability to fall within.
 Since a Laplace approximation to the posterior distribution was used, the marginal posterior distributions are symmetric, and the 95\%~CIs are reported with a single value, $\zeta$, where the expected value plus and minus $\zeta$ defines the interval: $95\% \, \text{CI} = \mathbb{E}_{\pars \given \data, \des} \, \pm \zeta$.
 Additionally, the generalized variance, which is a valuable measure of overall variance in a multivariate distribution, defined as the determinant of the posterior covariance $\det(\Sigma)$, is included.
 It captures the joint variability of all variables, providing a single scalar value that reflects the spread and orientation of the data.
 A larger generalized variance indicates greater dispersion among the variables, while a smaller value suggests closer clustering around the mean.